 (2014) NRSC Asks CPAC Attendees: Who Are The Ninety Percent??

 Funny video.
 Once you visit www.WhoAreThe90Percent.com, you can sign up to receive an email at some future point that will have the answer.
-But if you don’t want to wait, I can give you the answer right now.
+But if you don’t want to wait, I can

 (KENTUCKY) McConnell: Here’s how I’d fix the Senate